 And in our Gospel Reading, we find the genealogy of Jesus starting with Abraham, and culminating with the angel’s message to Joseph, all in preparation for the Birth of our Lord.

 When we think back more than two thousand years ago, we can only imagine what must have been going through the mind of Mary, a very young girl, who had just experienced a phenomenal wonder of such immense proportion – that she would be chosen by God the Father, among all the women since the very beginning of humanity to the very end of life as we now know it upon this Earth, to give flesh to the Eternal Word, the Only-Begotten Son of the Eternal and Almighty Father – to bring into this world the prophesied Messiah, the Christ, the Anointed One of God.

 And Scripture tells us how she responded, “Behold, I am the handmaid of the Lord.
 May it be done to me according to your word.”

 Today, we celebrate the Feastday of the Nativity of the Blessed Virgin Mary, and the Church has celebrated this Feast of Mary’s birth since at least the sixth century, with evidence that Christians in Syria or Palestine began to recognize September 8th as the date of her nativity.

-According to the account written in this book, Anna and Joachim were infertile but continue to pray that Anna may become pregnant.
-They receive the promise of a child that will advance God’s plan of salvation for the world.
+According to the account written in this book, Anna and Joachim were infertile but continued to pray that Anna may become pregnant.
+They received the promise of a child that will advance God’s plan of salvation for the world.
 Such a story stresses the special Presence of God in Mary’s life from the very beginning.

 And even our Blessed Mother, in the prophetic address which she made to her cousin Elizabeth, and which is a part of the Canticle of Mary, or what is also called the Magnificat, said, “…behold, from now on will all ages call me blessed.
 The Mighty One has done great things for me, and holy is his name.”